tra38/nanogenmo-2018/README.md

 # nanogenmo-2018
-A computer program intended to generate the novel "The Computer Crashes"
+A computer program intended to generate the novella "The Computer Crashes"